leesiongchan/dantian-ui/README.md

 # dantian-ui

-Dantian UI is a high-level component system that built on top of Chakra UI.
+Dantian UI is a high-level opinionated component system that built on top of Chakra UI.

 **WIP**